philips-software/terraform-provider-hsdp/docs/index.md

 # HSDP Provider

-The HSDP provider is capable of managing a select set of HSDP resources.
-This includes many IAM resources, Cartel / Container Host instances
+The HSDP provider can provision and manage a select set of HSDP resources.
+This includes amongst others many IAM entities, Container Host instances and even some Clinical Data Repository (CDR) resources.

 ## Configuring the provider